ajaykarwal/ajaykarwal-v6/_posts/2019-04-29-add-spaces-to-macos-dock.md

 What this does is add a new 'spacer-tile' item to the Dock's 'persistent apps' array &mdash; the list of apps which are permanently in the Dock &mdash; and then reloads the Dock.

 The new space will be added to the end of the Dock.
-Of course it's invisible so the best way to confirm it's there is to open any other app which isn't currenly in your Dock.
+Of course it's invisible so the best way to confirm it's there is to open any other app which isn't currently in your Dock.
 You should now see a space which you can drag into the desired position.

 To create more spaces, just run the command again.